 Ayrshire Coastal Path

-From Glenapp Kirk to Skelmorlie, this path was created by The Rotary Club of Ayr, and they do their best to maintain it every year.
+From Glenapp Kirk to Skelmorlie, the Ayrshire Coastal Path was created by The Rotary Club of Ayr, and they do their best to maintain it every year.
 It’s not an overly long trail (takes about 6-9 days to finish), but it’s not suited to beginners as beautiful as it is.
 You’ll need proper equipment and some experience because you’ll be going along cliff tops and rocky shores, and the terrain can be quite rough.
 However, the stretch between Ayr to Largs is very flat and suitable for anyone, so you can consider walking only that part on your own.

 You can see the Maritime Museum in Irvine, Robert Burns Museum at Alloway, and plenty of wildlife and untouched nature.
 When it comes to places to stay, you can choose from hostels to five-star hotels – accommodations definitely aren’t lacking.